VM-137/advanced-testing-techniques/README.md

 # advanced-testing-techniques
-This is a repo for doing advanced testing
+This is a repo for doing a simple example of testing

 ## Setup Project